Music Appreciation: Defining Music History

 Adult Learners: 18+

-• Computer or mobile device with Internet.
+• Computer or mobile device with Internet and camera.
 Internet speed must be at least 1.5Mbps download and 800Kbps upload.
 For students using a mobile device, download the Canvas mobile app and select “Interlochen Online” as your school.

 No, course sections are designed for their respective age groups, either for adults (students 18 and older) or young people (students under 18).